classner/openpose/README.md

 setup.
 This is done with calling `python scripts/create_config.py`.
 The script asks you several questions and creates a configuration file in `scripts/config.sh` from the template `scripts/config_template.sh`.
 The variables will be used by virtually any following script.
+USE `admin` AS USER NAME TO AVOID COMPLICATIONS!

 ## Installing
 First, you should decide if you want to run the code only for doing some simple